Rana-Paul/Digital-Market/README.md

 # Digital Market

-This is a Digital Market place where you can buy and sell Digital Asset
+This is a Digital Market, where you can buy and sell Digital Asset

 ## Getting Started